K-DEL1999/EmbeddedProgramming/UART_Bit_Bang/README.md

 ## Data Transmission and Data Reception

-UART transmits by sending a start bit to alert the receiver that data is going to be transmitted, sends the data bit by bit and then terminates the transmission with a stop bit.
+UART transmissions work by sending a start bit to alert the receiver that data is going to be transmitted, sends the data bit by bit and then terminates the transmission with a stop bit.
 Each bit's state corresponds to either a high or low on the line.
 The baud rate determines how long the line is held high and low.
 ```c
 void uart_transmit(uint8_t * data, uint32_t size){
     ESP_ERROR_CHECK(gptimer_start(gptimer));